husam79/notes-and-recipes/docker.md

 docker cp ./ nginx-container:/usr/share/nginx/html
 ```

-## A sample file for nginx configuration file in a docker container
+## A sample file for the nginx configuration file in a docker container
-the following configuration sample supposes that this nginx container communicate with external service (not a docker container) located on the same hosting machine (this is why we use the address: http://host.docker.internal:3000).
+the following configuration sample supposes that this nginx container communicates with an external service (not a docker container) located on the same hosting machine (this is why we use the address: http://host.docker.internal:3000).

 **This file is located in `/etc/nginx/conf.d/default.conf` in the docker container.**